GradySimon/neural-network-building-blocks/index.md

 **Useful for:** any time you need activations between 0 and 1, for example if the output will be interpreted as a probability or as a gate.

-### Hyperbolic Tangent (tanh)
+### Hyperbolic tangent (tanh)
+{: .section-header}

-A fully differentiable non-linearity that produces activations between -1 and 1.
+A fully differentiable nonlinearity that produces activations between -1 and 1.

 {% include start-collapse.html id="tanh-math" class="math" title="Math" %}
 The hyperbolic tangent $$tanh$$ can be defined for a scalar $$x$$ as: